wingkwong/leetcode-the-hard-way/solutions/2700-2799/2709-greatest-common-divisor-traversal-hard.md

 ## Approach 1: Prime Factorization

-RFirst let us see how to build the graph.
+RFirst let us see how to build the graphhh.
 Naive way of building graph would be to iterate over all $(i, j)$ pairs and check if $\gcd(nums_i, nums_j) > 1$.
 If it is then add an edge bweten them, else not.
 But this approch will take $O(n^2)$ operations in worst case, which will not pass.

 A different way to build graph could be to add edge between $p$ and $nums_i$ if $p$ is a prime factor of $nums_i$.
 Since any number $n$ has atmost $log(n)$ prime factors so we will have atmost $n \cdot log(n)$ edges in the graph.
 But while counting component we need to make sure that the node is present in `nums`.
 If it isn't then it can serve as a bridge connecting two numbers from `nums`, but it should not included in count of nodes in connected component.